By Jeff Eriks, Cambridge Companies

 Point 1: Types of trucks

-Taking the time to identify the quantity and type of trucks that will enter a facility can ensure the design team fully understands the use of the shop.
+Further, taking the time to identify the quantity and type of trucks that will enter a facility can ensure the design team fully understands the use of the shop.
 This can help avoid issues like mechanics not having enough clearance around or above the truck to perform necessary maintenance.